 Our 13+ things to do in Venice continue…

-The island of Murano is well known for its glass-blowing factories and worth a Vaporetto ride.
+The island of Murano is well known for its glass-blowing factories and is worth a Vaporetto ride.
 You can see live demonstrations at many of the factories.

 Take a gondola ride through Venice’s Grand Canal.
 When I think back to our visit in 2012, I went to Venice saying that I wasn’t going to take a gondola ride.
 It “wasn’t going to be worth the money”, I said.
 Consequently, one evening we were walking back to our B&B and Gary asked me to reconsider my thoughts on a gondola ride.
 We bargained (yes, you can do this especially if the weather isn’t perfect) and agreed on a price I could live with; and I am so glad we did.
 It was an amazing experience and one I will never forget.
 What was funny is our gondolier actually came and visited a friend in Arizona once and said it was way too hot for him!